What to Do Following a Dog Bite

 Being bitten by a dog can be one of the most frightening experiences of your life, but don’t let it make you forget the steps that you need to take to protect yourself.
 If you choose to sue the owner of the dog for your medical bills or even pain and suffering, you will need to have followed the proper steps.

-If you have been bitten by a dog, call our offices as soon as possible.
-Our team will review the details of your case and work to get you the compensation you may be entitled to by law.
+If a dog has bitten you, call our dog bite lawyers as soon as possible.
+Our team of injury lawyers in Austin will review the details of your case and work to get you the compensation you may be entitled to by law.
 Call now.